whprocter/RPr-Chakraborty-2021/docs/report/report.md

 ### Original study design

 The original study is **observational**, with the **exploratory** objective of determining "whether COVID-19 incidence is significantly greater in counties containing higher percentages of socio-demographically disadvantaged [people with disabilities], based on their race, ethnicity, poverty status, age, and biological sex" (Chakraborty 2021).
+The independent variables are derived from Census crosstabulations between people with disabilities and different socio-demographic categories.
+For example, the independent variable `white people with disabilities` is the number of people with disabilities identifying as one race (white) divided by the total number of people for whom disability and race status are determined.
 This exploratory objective is broken down into five implicit hypotheses that each of the demographic characteristics of people with disabilities is associated with higher COVID-19 incidence rates.

-The **spatial extent** of the study are the 49 contiguous states in the U.S.
+The **spatial extent** of the study are the 48 contiguous states and Washington D.C. in the U.S.
 The **spatial scale** of the analysis is at the county level.
 Both COVID-19 incidence rates and demographic variables are all measured at the county level.
 The **temporal extent** of the COVID-19 data ranges from 1/22/2020 (when John Hopkins began collecting the data) to 8/1/2020 (when the data was retrieved for the original study).